realworldocaml/book/en/variants.md

 is capable of evaluating a base predicate.

 Another useful operation on expressions is simplification.
-The following simplification code is based on having some simplifying constructors that mirror the tags used to construct a tree.
-Then the simplification function is responsible for rebuilding the tree using these constructors.
+The following is a set of simplifying construction functions that mirror the tags of an `expr`.

 ```frag
 ((typ ocamltop)(name variants/blang.topscript)(part 4))
 ```

-Now, we can write a simplification routine that brings these together.
+We can now write a simplification routine that is based on the above functions.

 ```frag
 ((typ ocamltop)(name variants/blang.topscript)(part 5))
 ```

-We can now apply this to a boolean expression and see how good of a job it does at simplifying it.
+We can apply this to a boolean expression and see how good of a job it does at simplifying it.

 ```frag
 ((typ ocamltop)(name variants/blang.topscript)(part 6))